rabbitmq/rabbitmq-website/tutorials/tutorial-one-dotnet-stream.md

 Declaring a stream-queue is idempotent - it will only be created if it doesn't exist already.

 Streams model an append-only log of messages that can be repeatedly read until they expire.
-It is a good practice to define the retention policy always.
-5Gb in this case.
+It is a good practice to define the retention policy always, 5Gb in this case.

 Streams model an append-only log of messages that can be repeatedly read until they expire.
 It is a good practise to define the retention policy.
 In this case 5G.